 It is important to mention the importance of international recognition, given the environment of threats and the fragility of the memory of Trujillo at the local and national level.
 For this case, the construction of memory becomes a form of resistance to oblivion and impunity.
 Thus, the exercises of reconstruction of historical memory should be spaces focused on the vindication and empowerment of the voices of the victims, as knowledge of the past allows us to avoid repeating similar violent acts and makes the construction of a lasting peace based on participatory revelation of the truth possible.

-*Ana María Ramírez Mourraille is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Ana María Ramírez Mourraille is a researcher at the Center for Law, Justice, and Society (Dejusticia).